yiisoft/translator/docs/en/extractor.md

 ## Translation Extractor

-Using for extracts translate messages from many php files
+Extractor can get messages to translate from a set of PHP files.
+Usage is the following:

 ```php
 $path = '/path/to/your/project';